hutec/ber-cph/_posts/last_day.md

 ---

 ## Danish Summer
 After our arrival, we spent two entire days in Copenhagen.
-During my Erasmus semester in 2020 and my visit last year, I anticipated typical Danish weather: rain daily, strong winds and freezing temperatures (I carried my winter jacket in August).
+Due to my Erasmus semester in 2020 and my visit last year, I anticipated typical Danish weather: rain daily, strong winds and freezing temperatures (I carried my winter jacket in August).
 This time everything was different.
 My experiences from last visits naturally influenced my off-bike packing list and I thus only took long jeans and warm clothing with me.
 I could not have been more wrong.
 Copenhagen provided us with up to 30 degrees, sunburns and and lots of sweat every day.
 I even had to shop sunglasses to see properly while cycling.

 ## Sightcycling 1